 Comment from the Stata technical group

-In its third edition, Michael Mitchell’s A Visual Guide to Stata Graphics remains the essential introduction and reference for Stata graphics.
-The third edition retains all the features that made the first two editions so useful:
+Michael Mitchell’s A Visual Guide to Stata Graphics, Fourth Edition provides an essential introduction and reference for Stata graphics.
+The fourth edition retains the features that made the first three editions so useful:

-The book retains its visual style, presenting the reader with a color-coded, visual table of contents that runs along the right edge of every page and shows readers exactly where they are in the book.
+The book's visual style makes it easy to find exactly what you need.
+A color-coded, visual table of contents runs along the edge of every page and shows readers exactly where they are in the book.
 You can see the color-coded chapter tabs without opening the book, providing quick visual access to each chapter.

 The heart of each chapter is a series of entries that are typically formatted three to a page.
-Each entry shows a graph command (with the emphasized portion of the command highlighted in red), the resulting graph, a description of what is being done, the dataset and scheme used, and a section showing how to produce the result by using the Graph Editor.
-Because every feature, option, and edit is demonstrated with a graph or screen capture, you can often flip through a section of the book to find exactly the effect you are seeking.
+Each entry shows a graph command (with the emphasized portion of the command highlighted in red), the resulting graph, a description of what is being done, and the dataset used.
+Because every feature, option, and edit is demonstrated with a graph, you can often flip through a section of the book to find exactly the effect you are seeking.

-The third edition of A Visual Guide to Stata Graphics is a complete guide to Stata’s graph command and the associated Graph Editor.
-Whether you want to tame the Stata graph command, quickly find out how to produce a graphical effect, master the Stata Graph Editor, or learn approaches that can be used to construct custom graphs, this is the book to read.
+The fourth edition of A Visual Guide to Stata Graphics is a complete guide to Stata’s graph command.
+Whether you want to tame the Stata graph command, quickly find out how to produce a graphical effect, or learn approaches that can be used to construct custom graphs, this is the book to read.